27 Warehouse Labor Cost Statistics for eCommerce Stores

 10. Inventory carrying costs consume 20-30% of inventory value annually

 Businesses spend 20-30% of inventory value annually on carrying costs, with labor representing a significant component of this expense through handling, organization, and inventory management activities.
 This cost accumulates with every day products remain in storage, creating urgency around inventory velocity and turnover optimization.
-ECommerce operators leveraging analytics tools can identify slow-moving inventory and adjust marketing strategies to accelerate sales cycles.
+ECommerce operators leveraging analytics capabilities can identify slow-moving inventory and adjust marketing strategies to accelerate sales cycles.

-11. Average B2C pick and pack costs $3.18 per order
+11. Average B2C pick and pack costs $3.18 USD per order

-12. B2B pick and pack costs $4.79 per order
+12. B2B pick and pack costs $4.79 USD per order

-13. Return processing averages $3.95 per return
+13. Return processing averaged $3.95 USD per return

 Strategies for Optimizing Warehouse Labor Efficiency

-14. Average receiving fees run $40.79 per hour
+14. Average receiving fees run $40.79 USD per hour

-15. Storage fees average $20.37 per pallet monthly
+15. Storage fees average $20.37 USD per pallet monthly

-16. Initial fulfillment setup fees average $385
+16. Initial fulfillment setup fees average $385 USD

-17. Account management fees average $236.67 monthly
+17. Account management fees average $236 USD monthly

 Recruitment and Retention Challenges in Warehouse Labor